gablaxian/gablaxian_jekyll/source/_posts/articles/creating-a-game-with-javascript/2013-06-16-handling-user-input.md

 {% endhighlight %}

-It’s an array of the five keys we’re currently interested in, Up, Down, Left, Right and Space, all initialised at 0, for off.
+It’s an array of the five keys we’re currently interested in, Up, Down, Left, Right and Space, all initialised at 0 for off.
 If we used the variable to only store which key was being pressed, then we couldn’t react to simultaneous key presses, like Down and Right, preventing our character from moving diagonally.
 We _could_ use a variable per key, but this works well enough and keeps our code a little leaner.

 We then add a function to set the values of this array with the appropriate keys:

 {% highlight js %}

 function changeKey(which, to) {
-    switch (which){
+    switch (which) {
+        // left
+        case 65:
-        case 65: case 37: key[0]=to; break; // left
+        case 37:
+          key[0] = to;
+          break;

+        // up
+        case 87:
-        case 87: case 38: key[2]=to; break; // up
+        case 38:
+          key[2] = to;
+          break;

+        // right
+        case 68:
-        case 68: case 39: key[1]=to; break; // right
+        case 39:
+          key[1] = to;
+          break;

+        // down
+        case 83:
-        case 83: case 40: key[3]=to; break; // down
+        case 40:
+          key[3] = to;
+          break;

-        case 32: key[4]=to; break; // space bar;
+        // space bar;
+        case 32:
+          key[4] = to;
+          break;
     }
 }